 Keeping your international transfers on top form

-Despite the volatile nature of some of the currencies around the world, there can be good and bad times to make currency transfers. moneycorp offers its clients an account manager who can guide you of times that might most benefit you in exchanging foreign currency.
+Despite the volatile nature of some of the currencies around the world, there can be good and bad times to make a currency transfer. moneycorp offers its clients an account manager who can guide you of times that might most benefit you in exchanging foreign currency or making an international payment.
 You will have access to your own account manager as soon as you open up an account with moneycorp and you will also be provided with alerts to let you know when significant changes in the market are occurring.

 *04/07/2017 pound to dollar rate = 1.2919